7 Tips On How To Sleep Better For People With Back Pain

 And don’t lean over to check it!

-Finally, if you do wake up in the night DON'T CHECK YOUR PHONE!
+Finally, and this is a big one, if you do wake up in the night DON'T CHECK YOUR PHONE!

 Which is bad enough in the morning.